KismetKrystle/UrbanAgri---Vana/README.md

 # UrbanAgri DAO
 ![image](https://github.com/user-attachments/assets/2c2e959a-4df2-461f-beba-1c043ea0210d)

-Retrieving,Analyzing and Summarizing world Data to improve our understanding of the community conditions and generate customized urban Farming solutions for the particular area.
+Retrieving, Analyzing and Summarizing world Data to improve our understanding of the community conditions and generate customized urban Farming solutions for the particular area.

 We built our project using [MultiBaas](https://docs.curvegrid.com/multibaas/) to handle the complexities of interacting with an EVM smart contract.
+File name: UrbanAgri_Curve

+Smart Contracts are set to be deployed on the Vana Moksha Testnet (network was down at the time of testing), in the future our DLP will be searchable here https://moksha.vanascan.io

 The repository consists of two sub-projects: